 What is a flowchart?

-A flowchart (or flow chart) is a diagram that illustrates a process, system or other sequential sets of steps.
-For this reason, almost all flowcharts can be considered process flowcharts (or process flow diagrams).
+A flowchart is a diagram that illustrates a process, system or other sequential sets of steps.

-Flowcharts are used extensively in the computer programming field, but they can also be a useful way to visualize an organization, a job task or a business process.
+Flowcharts are used extensively in computer programming, but they can also be a useful way to visualize an organization, a job task or a business process.

 Organizations of all types can use flowcharts for both internal and external purposes.

-But flowcharts can also have usefulness as a type of content companies can create, such as this entertaining process flow diagram that helps readers understand whether a nap should be in their future.
+But flowcharts can also be useful as a type of content companies create, such as this entertaining process flow diagram that helps readers understand whether a nap should be in their future.

 For more flowchart examples, visit these posts: